 Dr Antonio Mazzotta

-Dr Antonio Mazzotta is an art historian based in Milan, where he was born.
-He studied Art History at the University of Milan and at the Courtauld Institute of Art, London, and he is currently lecturer at the University of Milan.
-He worked as Curatorial Assistant at the National Gallery in 2008-2010, where he curated the exhibition Titian’s First Masterpiece: The Flight Into Egypt (2012).
+Dr Antonio Mazzotta is a lecturer in the History of Art at the University of Milan and one of the world’s leading experts on the work of Giovanni Bellini.
+He is also a curator and scholar specialising in Venetian and Lombard art of the Renaissance and the history of collecting.
+He studied Art History at the University of Milan and at the Courtauld Institute of Art, London and worked as Curatorial Assistant at the National Gallery in 2008-2010, where he curated the exhibition Titian’s First Masterpiece: The Flight Into Egypt (2012).
 In 2018-2019 he curated an exhibition at the Castello Sforzesco (Milan) on the origins of the iconography of Michelangelo’s Pietà (Vesperbild: Alle origini delle Pietà di Michelangelo).
-Antonio’s main research topics are Venetian and Lombard art of the Renaissance, and the history of collecting.
+In 2023 Dr Mazzotta co-curated Titian 1508: At the Beginning of a Luminous Career at the Gallerie dell’ Accademia in Venice.
+His main research topics are Venetian and Lombard art of the Renaissance, and the history of collecting.

 Lesley Miller is Senior Curator of Textiles and Fashion at the V&A and Professor of Dress and Textile History at the University of Glasgow.
 She has led the curatorial team on the reinterpretation of the V&A’s Europe 1600-1815 Galleries at the museum over the last five years.
 She has taught History of Design for over 20 years, specialising in tradition and innovation in the European fashion and textiles trades of the 17th and 18th centuries.